Travel Tips to get the most out of your Goa visit

-09) A tip about Goan Food
+9) A tip about Goan Food

 If you can’t handle spice, make sure you inform your restaurant staff to go easy on the chilies.
 I love spicy Goan food but San can’t handle the chili overdose.

 10) How not to get ripped off

 Shopping in Goa is fun because of the variety of things that you can buy.
-Lamps, incense sticks, swim suits, clothes, jewelry, tea, spices, fruits – almost everything that you will possibly need will be available on the streets.
+Lamps, incense sticks, swimsuits, clothes, jewelry, tea, spices, fruits – almost everything that you will possibly need will be available on the streets.

 To avoid getting ripped off, you need to learn how to haggle like a pro.
 As a rule of thumb, cut the quoted price in half and then negotiate your way to a middle figure.
 Do not forget to smile when you do this.

 11) Find the best parties in Goa

-Outside every party are rows of Ammas (older mother-like women) with stoves selling cheese omelet buns, burgers, cigarette, water and tea.
+Outside every party are rows of Ammas (older mother-like women) with stoves selling cheese omelet buns, burgers, cigarettes, water, and tea.
 These Ammas usually know where is the next party so just ask them.

 12) Be Safe in Goa